ProtoPropski/SplashLoaderNX/README.md

-# [Installation]
+# Installation

-1) Simply Place the "Splash" Folder with the ["Splash Loader.exe"] Inside it on the Root of your Hekate/Atmosphere SD Card.
+1) Simply Place the "Splash" Folder with the "Splash Loader.exe" Inside it on the Root of your Hekate/Atmosphere SD Card.

-2) Then Place a Splash.bin File, and Rename it [Splash#.bin], # = Number/Anything Without a Space.
+2) Then Place a Splash.bin File, and Rename it "Splash#.bin", # = Number/Anything Without a Space.

 (EX; Splash1.bin, Splash2.bin, or SplashCool, SplashLame, etc)